PiotrJustyna/drakon-renderer/README.md

 Reasonably portable drakon diagrams renderer.
 Development, compilation and execution are intended to take place in containers.

+**Important:**

+this is work in progress and, while progress is being made every week, the renderer is not yet guaraneed to render drakon-correct diagrams.
+Current focus is to render primitive diagrams according to drakon rules.

 ## terminology

 * `Title` - first step of a diagram